-- The application must be signed by all parties or by the authorized representative.
-If an authorized representative signs, an agreement must be executed by co-owners or joint operators giving the representative authority to sign and maintained in the insured's file folder. - 5BIf the entire share of the joint operation/joint venture/co-ownership is not to be insured, an individual application may be obtained to cover the individual share of a co-owner or joint operator and any other individual interest the applicant may have. - Death or withdrawal of one of the parties terminates the insurable interest at the end of the crop year.
+- 5A The application must be signed by all parties or by the authorized representative.
+If an authorized representative signs, an agreement must be executed by co-owners or joint operators giving the representative authority to sign and maintained in the insured's file folder. - 5B If the entire share of the joint operation/joint venture/co-ownership is not to be insured, an individual application may be obtained to cover the individual share of a co-owner or joint operator and any other individual interest the applicant may have. - 5C Death or withdrawal of one of the parties terminates the insurable interest at the end of the crop year.
 If such event occurs after coverage begins for any crop year, the policy will continue in force through the crop year and terminate at the end of the insurance period.
-Any indemnity will be paid to the person or persons determined to be beneficially entitled to the indemnity if a transfer of right to indemnity is not completed. - A SSN or EIN is required for joint operations/joint ventures/co-ownership.
+Any indemnity will be paid to the person or persons determined to be beneficially entitled to the indemnity if a transfer of right to indemnity is not completed. - 5D A SSN or EIN is required for joint operations/joint ventures/co-ownership.
 All persons with an SBI in the entity must be listed and the SSN/EIN of each SBI provided.
 At least two SBIs must be provided if an EIN is used for the joint operation/joint venture/co-ownership ID.
-If a member's SSN/EIN is used for the joint operation/joint venture/co-ownership ID, at least one SSN/EIN of a member must be provided. - If the SBI requirements in 5D are not met, documentation must be obtained from the insured verifying a single SBI.
-[See Appendix III for instructions to process partnerships without at least two SBIs.]
+If a member's SSN is used for the joint operation/joint venture/co-ownership ID, at least one other member's SSN must be provided. - 5E If the SBI requirements in 5D are not met, documentation must be obtained from the insured verifying a single SBI.